Wakko's Wish

-Wakko's Wish (originally titled as Wakko's Wakko Wish) is a 1999 American animated musical comedy-adventure fantasy film based on the 1993–98 animated series Animaniacs, serving as the series finale until the announcement of the 2020 revival of the series.
+Wakko's Wish (also known as Animaniacs: Wakko's Wish and originally titled as Wakko's Wakko Wish) is a 1999 American animated musical comedy-adventure fantasy direct-to-video film based on the 1993–1998 animated series Animaniacs, and was the last work related to the series before the 2020 revival of the series.
 It relocates all of the Animaniacs characters to a quasi-19th century fairy tale world and portrays their race to find the wishing star that will grant them a wish.

-The film was first released on VHS on December 21, 1999, by Warner Home Video under the Warner Bros.
-Family Entertainment label and the second released on January 25, 2000, as part of the Warner Bros.
-Century 2000 Collection.
+The film was first released on VHS on December 21, 1999.
 It contains 10 original songs and features a majority of the voice cast reprising their respective roles from the TV show.